-Newspapers are a critical part of the American news landscape, but they have been hard hit as more and more Americans consume news digitally.
+Newspapers are a critical part of the American news landscape, but they have been hit hard as more and more Americans consume news digitally.
 The industry’s financial fortunes and subscriber base have been in decline since the early 2000s, even as website audience traffic has grown for many.
 Meanwhile, alt-weekly papers have also seen their circulation drop.
 Explore the patterns and longitudinal data about U.S. newspapers below.

 Digital circulation is more difficult to gauge.
 Three of the highest-circulation daily papers in the U.S. – The New York Times, The Wall Street Journal and The Washington Post – have in recent years not fully reported their digital circulation to the Alliance for Audited Media (AAM), the group that audits the circulation figures of many of the largest North American newspapers and other publications.
 Two of these papers report such digital circulation elsewhere: The New York Times in their financial statements and The Wall Street Journal in reports available on the Dow Jones website.
 (The Washington Post does not fully report digital circulation in any forum.)
-But because they may not be counted under the same rules used by AAM, these independently produced figures cannot easily be merged with the Alliance data.
+But because they may not be counted under the same rules used by AAM, these independently produced figures cannot easily be merged with the AAM data.

-Taking these complexities into account, using the AAM data, digital circulation in 2016 was projected to have been roughly steady, with weekday down 1% and Sunday up 1%.
-If the independently produced figures from The New York Times and The Wall Street Journal were included in both 2015 and 2016, however, rather than remaining steady, weekday digital circulation would have risen by 11%.
+Taking these complexities into account, using the AAM data, digital circulation in 2017 was projected to have fallen, with weekday down 9% and Sunday also down 9%.
+According to the independently produced reports from The New York Times and The Wall Street Journal, however, both companies saw large gains in digital circulation in the past year: 42% for the Times and 26% for the Journal, on top of gains in 2016.
+If these independently produced figures were included in both 2016 and 2017, weekday digital circulation would have risen by 10%.

 Beyond daily newspapers, many U.S. cities have what are known as “alt-weekly” papers – weekly newspapers, generally distributed for free, which put a heavy focus on arts and culture.
-Average circulation for the top 20 U.S. alt-weekly papers is just over 61,000, a 6% decline from 2015.
+Average circulation for the top 20 U.S. alt-weekly papers is just over 55,000, a 10% decline from 2016.

 Find out more